Vandebron/tech-blog/README.md

 ### Contributing

 To create a post yourself you can create a new `.md` file in the directory `public/posts`, the filename will be the slug that's used to navigate to the article on the website.
 Image assets can be added to the directory `public/images`.
+Once you're done with your post, it seems like you also need to run `node ./generate-rss.mjs` to update the RSS feed.

 ### Testing